Airplane Scatter – Documentation v2.4b

 }

-5.19 · Transmitter Beam Direction Score CHANGED in v2.2
+5.19 · Transmitter Beam Direction Score

-In v2.2 the TX beam direction is a fully functional hard gate and score multiplier, powered by the userlist1.csv data.
+The TX beam direction is a fully functional hard gate and score multiplier, powered by the userlist1.csv data.
 The function getTxBeamScore(tx, targetLat, targetLon) returns a value between 0.0 (hard reject) and 1.0 (full score) for a given target direction from the transmitter.

 Beam string formats